AnnMariaB/data-cleaning-power-query/README.md

 The goal is to prepare raw data for analysis by ensuring consistency, accuracy, and usability.

 ---
 ## 🧹 Data Cleaning Steps

-The following transformations were applied:
+The dataset was cleaned and transformed in Power Query using the following steps:

-- Corrected the table structure by promoting headers
+- Promoted headers to correctly define column names
-- Adjusted data types to match the content of each column
+- Changed data types to match the content of each column
-- Removed unnecessary rows from the top of the dataset
+- Removed unnecessary top rows
-- Renamed and reordered columns for better readability
+- Renamed and reordered columns for better structure
-- Replaced inconsistent or incorrect values
+- Replaced incorrect or inconsistent values
-- Sorted the data to improve organization
+- Sorted the dataset for better organization
-- Filled down missing values where needed
+- Used Fill Down to handle missing values

 ## 📸 Project Screenshots